codesandbox/docs/packages/projects-docs/pages/learn/getting-started/your-first-repository.md

 1. Go to the **[Dashboard](https://codesandbox.io/dashboard)**.

 2. From the left sidebar, click on the **team** (personal or another) you want to import your project into.
-New teams can be created through the [Dashboard](https://codesandbox.io/dashboard).
+New teams can be created through the dashboard.

 3. Click on the **`New`** button in the top right corner.